 Thanks to the advent of automated resource discovery and threat identification tools, however, cybersecurity asset management now plays a major role in security operations across a variety of verticals.
 It’s critical not just for software and IT businesses, but for any organization that relies on software and hardware to power its operations—which virtually every business does today, given that every company is now a technology company.

-In manufacturing, for instance, cybersecurity asset management helps ensure that high-value equipment, such as infotainment (ie. in car navigation, telematics, etc.), fleet management and machine sensors, remain secure and free of threats that could disrupt operations.
+In manufacturing, for instance, cybersecurity asset management helps ensure that high-value equipment, such as plant control systems, diagnostics and monitoring systems, and machine sensors, remain secure and free of threats that could disrupt operations.